-The carryon about one-hundred and sixty thousands watts, holy cow, that’s huge! actually breaks down this way: Every doubling of power is represented as 3dB.
-It takes 10dB difference to make something sound “twice as loud” or “twice as quiet”.
+The mention of one-hundred sixty thousand watts, holy cow, that’s huge! actually breaks down this way: Every doubling of power is represented as 3 dB, but it takes 10 dB difference to make something sound (to most humans) “twice as loud” or “twice as quiet”.

-So that’s a total of only 3 doublings, or “sounding twice as louds” — so 312 watts is only about 8 times less loud compared to 160,000 watts.
+So that’s a total of only 3 doublings, or “sounding twice as louds” — so 300 watts sounds only about 8 times less loud compared to 160,000 watts.

 Because the Fletcher-Munson curves of hearing response further affect perception of loudness, it is apparent that the seemingly whopping 160,000 is really not all that much, when you figure in distance from speaker to listener, figure in absorption of sound pressure energy by bodies, clothing, water-heavy exhalation of tens of thousands of listeners, and the high probability that the speakers are by design “heavy-duty”, and therefore, inescapably, “low-efficiency” so as to preclude being damaged easily.